 - small specialist furniture restoration businesses.

-Many upholsterers run their own businesses or work as sole traders from home.
-Some do contract work for interior design firms.
-They may also offer restoration and repair work.
+Many upholsterers run their own business and some work as sole traders or contractors for interior design firms.
+They may also do furniture restoration and repair work.

-- Competenz, Careers New Zealand interview, September 2014.
+- Lyne, A, training manager, Competenz, Careers New Zealand interview, April 2017.

 Progression and specialisations

-Upholsterers may progress to run their own businesses.
+Upholsterers may progress to set up their own business.